solo-io/bumblebee/README.md

 As the `ebpfctl` runner is primarily targeted at observability at this time, much of the user space functionality of the tool is centered around the maps.
 The extension of the maps allows our user space runner to interpret and process the data from these maps in a generic way.
 The 2 main types of maps which are supported at this time are `RingBuffer` and `HashMap`.
 There is some overlap in the functionality of the two within our runner, but also some important differences.

+**Important Note:** Currently all structs used in maps which are meant to be processed by our user space runner cannot be nested.
+This may be added in the future for the logging/eventing, but not for metrics.

 ##### RingBuffer

 `RingBuffer` is a generic map type which traditionally allows for temporary storage of many arbitrary data types.
 This allows the kernel or user space program to feed data into them, which can be read out in order from the other.
 In the case of `ebpfctl` the direction will be `kernel -> user`.
 In order to be able to generically handle this data however, we have imposed a restriction that only one type of data may be stored in the RingBuffer.
 This may change in the future.